pitpit/pincrawl/README.md

 ### Could

+- [X] push: add cache for images
+- [ ] all last ads in "my event" page
 - [ ] display stats on home page: number of ads scraped / month, number of alerts ?
 - [ ] use internal id of product as a foreign key in Watching instead of opdb_id. will allow to have graph with graphs/[internal-product-id}.svg instead of graphs/GrqL6-MLy7l.svg
 - [ ] manual fix / product check page for admins